Photo gallery

 Tilia cordata has a regular, pyramidal shape and maintains a strong central leader and evenly branched crown through to maturity.

-The great benefit of planting a clonal selection of a native great is that you get consistency with each plant, the same height and shape can be expected from each tree planted and this is a great advantage when selecting trees for avenue planting.
+The great benefit of planting a clonal selection of a native tree is that you get consistency with each plant.
+The same height and shape can be expected from each tree planted, and this is a great advantage when selecting trees for avenue planting.

-This tree is a tough performer and will survive planting in a range of soil conditions, including heavy clay and urban conditions.
+This tree is a tough performer and will survive planting in various soil conditions, including heavy clay and urban conditions.

-Tilia cordata ‘Greenspire’ is a clone that was selected from a Boston Park and has been in cultivation in the UK since the 1960s.
+Tilia cordata ‘Greenspire’ is a clone selected from a Boston park and has been cultivated in the UK since the 1960s.

-A supertree for avenue planting, this versatile tree is a classic choice for parkland and larger gardens where space allows.
+A supertree for avenue planting, this versatile tree is a classic choice for parkland and more extensive gardens where space allows.

-It can be maintained as a pollard or left to develop to larger proportions, given the limitations of the site.
+Given the site's limitations, it can be maintained as a pollard or left to develop to larger proportions.

-It is not a good choice for pleaching as the branching structure is a little too ascending for this to be successful.
+It is not a suitable choice for pleaching, as its branching structure is somewhat too upright for this to be successful.

 Mature height: 12-17m